milan-m-antony/TELIGRAM-BOT-TRADINGVIEW-ALERTS/README.md

     On the Railway dashboard, click New Project.
     Select Deploy from GitHub and link your repository.

-Add Environment Variables in Railway: Go to the Settings tab of your Railway project and add the following environment variables:
+### Add Environment Variables in Railway

+Go to the Settings tab of your Railway project.

+Add the following environment variables:

 GMAIL_USER: Your Gmail address (e.g., your-email@gmail.com).
 GMAIL_PASSWORD: Your Gmail app-specific password.
 BOT_TOKEN: Your Telegram Bot API token.
 GROUP_CHAT_ID: Your Telegram group chat ID.

 Deploy the Project: Railway will automatically deploy your project.
 You can view logs and manage the deployment from the Railway dashboard.